DevExpress-Examples/dashboard-blazor-server-multi-tenancy/README.md

 ## How to Launch

 This example was created based on the **Blazor Server App** Visual Studio template with the *Authentication Type = 'Individual Accounts'* setting (see [Secure ASP.NET Core Blazor Server apps](https://docs.microsoft.com/en-us/aspnet/core/blazor/security/server/?view=aspnetcore-5.0&tabs=visual-studio)).
-The examples uses the [ASP.NET Core's Identity](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-5.0&tabs=visual-studio) mechanism for authentication.
-For this reason, you need to follow the preparation steps below to initialize the Identity database and register required user accounts in it:
+The example uses the [ASP.NET Core's Identity mechanism](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-5.0&tabs=visual-studio) for authentication.
+For this reason, you need to follow the steps below to initialize the Identity database and register required user accounts in it:

 1) Apply the `00000000000000_CreateIdentitySchema` migration to the `aspnet-BlazorAuth-9F8F37E8-C7E8-4D29-BFE6-47204A65FA44` database.
 You can run the following command in the Package Manager Console for this purpose: